API + MCP Guide

 wait_for_job(job_id)

-directly, no interview and no
+directly, no interview needed.

 The